Brian Dukes

 How to Sell a Construction Company

-Selling a construction company requires understanding its value and preparing it for sale to appeal to potential buyers.
+Selling a construction company requires understanding its value and preparing your business for sale to appeal to potential buyers.
 The key steps in this process include:

-The time to sell can impact success, so this decision should be based on a combination of the following:
+The time to sell your business can impact success, so this decision should be based on a combination of the following:

 • Market conditions: A strong market can mean higher valuations and more interested buyers.
 Understand the economic environment and the demand for services.